 In 1978, Ron Clark, founder and CEO of National Federation of Professional Trainers (NFPT), was serving in the U.S. Marine Corps when he was shot through the arm, at the wrist, with a .50 caliber rifle during a training exercise.
 He was sent home from his base in Camp Pendleton, California, to his hometown of Lafayette, Indiana for rigorous therapy and rehab.
 It was then that Ron discovered his love for serious weight training and wanted nothing more than to compete while launching his career as a personal fitness trainer.
 Staff Sergeant Clark was already in great shape, the Marine Corps demanded it, but during rehab he discovered a passion for dedicated training and a mindset to achieve greatness.
 Reaching his personal goals wasn’t enough.
 He wanted to help others do the same.
 Ron knew he had caught the “fitness fever” and was determined to make it his life’s work.
 He went on to earn multiple certifications, competitive bodybuilding titles (Mr. Indiana, Mr. Purdue, AAU and NPC), and opened his own personal training studio, The Fitness Clinic.
+Oh, and did we mention he’s a retired fireman too?!
+NFPT started a long time ago with a heart for service and a spirit for making a difference in people’s lives.

-His journey as a personal trainer led him to discover the need for a personal trainer certification that was “real-world”, applicable and also attainable for the person who may not have the technical background that certification agencies once required.
+Ron’s journey as a personal trainer led him to discover the need for a personal trainer certification that was “real-world”, applicable and also attainable for the person who may not have the technical background that certification agencies once required.
 He wanted to teach people to teach others, and do it from a unique and engaging perspective that required a love for fitness as a pre-req.
 Barriers to entry and pressures not to compete, didn’t faze him.
 He felt the time was right for something new, fresh and within reach of the fitness enthusiast turned trainer.
 In 1987, Ron accepted the challenge and incorporated NFPT.
 He was determined to establish a credible organization that could provide the support, education and resources that personal trainers depend on to become successful business owners.
 To read more about NFPT’s family history and induction into the National Fitness Hall of Fame, click here.

 NFPT certified its first fitness trainer in 1988.
 NFPT’s Personal Trainer Certification program became accredited by the National Commission for Certifying Agencies (NCCA) in 2005.
 This followed an industry movement to raise the bar in the credentialing field – a standard setting measure that NFPT fully supports and is proud to endorse.